 Cremation was the only choice for Kate as no trace of Carol’s doppelganger could be left behind.
 George Bradshaw, the local crematorium owner, made sure it was done discreetly.

 Karen remained somber on the way home.
 Inside she sat beside the window, looking out across the fields.
-The final harvest would be in soon, adding to our stores, which will last for several years, according to Mr. Wilcox, who has assured me of a compound tour now that I have time to properly focus on farm life.
+The final harvest would be in soon, adding to our stores, which will last for several years, according to Mr. Wilcox.

-Last week, the baby room was completed with help from the Elysian woman’s club, and Karen painted, then repainted our bedroom until she finally found a color she liked.
-Her nesting urges have been on full display, and for the first time in my life, I know what it feels like to live in a house full of love.
+The whole farm was in a state of preparation.
+Last week, the Elysian Woman’s Club completed the baby’s room, and Karen painted, then repainted our bedroom until she finally found the right color.
+Her nesting urges were on full display, and for the first time in my life, I knew what it felt like to live in a house full of love.`

 The story centers around shapeshifting.